U.S. Senate awaits House coronavirus bill, Schumer proposes $750 billion more in emergency spending

 It was unclear whether the 53 Republicans in the 100-seat Senate would coalesce around that wide-ranging measure.
 The 45 Democratic and two independent senators are seen as likely to vote for the bill.

-It would require paid sick leave for some workers, expanded unemployment compensation and nearly $1 billion in additional money to help feed children, homebound senior citizens and others, and has White House backing.
+The House-passed measure would require paid sick leave for some workers, expanded unemployment compensation and nearly $1 billion in additional money to help feed children, homebound senior citizens and others, and has White House backing.

-Without the permission of all 100 senators to move quickly, McConnell likely would have to gather a supermajority of at least 60 votes for the House bill to clear procedural hurdles.
+Without the permission of all 100 senators to move quickly, McConnell likely would have to gather a super majority of at least 60 votes for the House bill to clear procedural hurdles.

 His other option would be to amend the House bill to shore up Republican backing.
 But doing so would require final approval by the House when it returns from a recess next week.